a1phyr/assets_manager/README.md

 Conveniently load, store and cache external resources.

-It has multiple goals
+It has multiple goals:
 - Easy to use
-- Light: Pay for what you take, no dependencies bloat
+- Light: Pay for what you take, no dependency bloat
 - Fast: Share your resources between threads without using expensive `Arc::clone`

 This crate follow semver convention and supports rustc 1.40.0 and higher.
 Changing this is considered a breaking change.

-**Note**: this crate is still under developpement and should not be used in production, but experimental use and feedback are welcome.
+**Note**: this crate is still under developpement and should be considered experimental, but use and feedback and requests are welcome and encouraged.

 ## Example